HBO standalone product risks alienating cable, satellite cos

 Details about HBO's standalone product, slated to launch next year, were scant.
 HBO Chief Executive Richard Plepler did not discuss price or potential partners on Wednesday when he revealed the news before Time Warner investors and analysts.

-Still, the proposed online streaming service adds to a lengthening list of ways for consumers to circumvent pricey cable subscriptions, from Hulu to Netflix Inc and even a possible ESPN Internet channel.
-ESPN is owned by Walt Disney Co.
+Still, the proposed online streaming service adds to a lengthening list of ways for consumers to circumvent pricey cable subscriptions, from Hulu to Netflix Inc (NFLX.O) and even a possible ESPN Internet channel.
+ESPN is owned by Walt Disney Co (DIS.N).

 HBO is likely to face pressure from distributors to set the price for its new offering at a level that will not cannibalize existing subscriptions within the cable bundle.
 Barclays analysts speculated in a research report that the service was likely to cost $18 a month, which would be higher than the roughly $15 a month that cable systems typically charge for HBO.